 - Self-Destructing Messages.
 To keep your details and communications from being stored on other devices, you can have them self-destruct once they’ve been read.

 The CoverMe app is trusted by millions of users worldwide.
-To make sure you stay safe online and prevent your mobile phone number being shared, download CoverMe here.
+To make sure you stay safe online and prevent your mobile phone number from being shared,download CoverMe here.